aanandp123/bad-posture-detector/README.md

 # bad-posture-detector

+Sitting in front of a laptop for long hours, I found myself spending hours hunched over my laptop, unaware of how it affected my posture.

+I was experiencing the consequences of poor posture – backaches, neck pain, etc.

 ## Overview

 This program is designed to detect deviations in a person's posture using the laptop's webcam.
-It leverages the power of the Mediapipe library to analyze the pose of an individual in real-time and determine whether their posture is good or bad.
+It leverages the Mediapipe library to analyze the pose of an individual in real-time and determine whether their posture is good or bad.
 It provides instant feedback to the user and keeps track of instances of bad posture.

 ## Features